Definition

 - Apple Intelligence using on-device SLMs for text summarization and smart replies without sending personal data to cloud servers

-- A customer service platform deploying fine-tuned SLMs for routine queries, escalating complex issues to GPT-5.4—reducing costs by 80% while maintaining quality
+- A customer service platform deploying fine-tuned SLMs for routine queries, escalating complex issues to current GPT models—reducing costs by 80% while maintaining quality

 - Google's Gemini Nano enabling AI features on Android phones even without internet connectivity, processing text locally for instant responses